VALERIAN

 Harvesting Guidelines

-Remove flowering tops as they grow to help root develop.
-In the fall, remove the aerial parts and dig up the rootstock.
+For valerian (Valeriana officinalis), it is best to remove flowering tops as they grow to help the plant direct its energy into root development.
+In the fall, harvest the aerial parts and dig up the rootstock, which contains the active compounds responsible for valerian's medicinal properties.

 Infusion: 4-8 fl oz (made with 1 ounce dried root in 1 quart water) 30 minutes before bed